ModusCreateOrg/ardugo/README.md

-# go-arduboy-game
+# ArduGo
-An implementation of a goban for the Arduboy game console.
+ArduGo is implementation of a goban for the Arduboy game console.